-Applications for Yalari scholarships beginning in 2020 will open in January 2019 and close 30th April 2019.
-To see what is involved in the application, you can download a sample application pack.
+Applications for Yalari scholarships beginning in 2021 will open in January 2020 and close 30th April 2020.
+To see what is involved in the application, you can view and download the pack below.

 When you apply for the Rosemary Bishop Indigenous Education Scholarship you will need to include in your application: